Yuexuan9/Tinker/development/README.md

 Tinker is driven by reinforcement learning, where neural networks execute gaits, achieving stable walking and standing.
 During testing, software is required to train the neural network.

 ## Acknowledgements
 This project is based on the original code from [LocomotionWithNP3O](https://github.com/zeonsunlightyu/LocomotionWithNP3O).
 Special thanks to the contributors of the original repository for their work and contributions.
+Our code has been modified based on this.
+[Click here to download](https://drive.google.com/file/d/1LdauN7O6L77jsrmTSDgzHp0mcgKvIAJ_/view?usp=sharing).

 **Performance on the real robot** please check out the link below:
 [Code Repository Update Series 1: Check it out!
 GitHub: LocomotionWithNP3O - Bilibili](https://b23.tv/haLM4jg)